EvgenyTernovoy/rag-bot/knowledge_base/Ayrou Tessent.md

 ## Overview

-The Ayrou Tessent was one of the two artifacts known as the Tessents.
+The Ayrou Tessent was one of The two artifacts known as The Tessents.

 ## Appearances

-" Race for the Tessent " - Star Wars Gamer 9 (First appearance)
+" Race for The Tessent " - Forge Uprising Gamer 9 (Prime appearance)